Battle of the Somme Memorial Garden, Shankill Road

 Belfast Blitz Memorial

-This simple Memorial can be seen in Shankill Road Cemetery.
+This simple Memorial can be seen in Shankill Road Graveyard.

 The Memorial is built on red brick of the same type which many of the houses in Belfast were constructed from and of which so many were destroyed on the "Darkest Night".